jessiewestlake/AnduinOS/README.md

 ## How to build

 You MUST be using an `AMD64` architecture to build AnduinOS.
-You MUST install AnduinOS first.

 To edit the build parameters, modify the `./src/args.sh` file.